 Drilling was initiated within Watson Woods, just south of the Prescott Lakes Parkway bridge.
 This area was home to scrubby vegetation and just a couple of trees.
 In addition to the drill entry location, there were significant impacts where the drill exited the ground south of the intersection at 89 and Prescott Lakes Parkway, a steep slope that consisted almost exclusively of the native shrub Apache Plume.
 With the help of volunteers from the Prescott Valley Stake of the Church of Latter Day Saints, BASIS School, Prescott College, Embry Riddle Air Force ROTC, and our very own Prescott Creeks C.R.E.W., 600 Apache Plume shrubs were planted on this slope.
 These plants will help to stabilize the slope while providing habitat for nesting birds and food for pollinators.
 At the same time, the Apache Plume’s annual display of summer flowers, followed by showy plumes of pink seeds in the fall, will help beautify your drive while heading north on Highway 89.

 Next time you are in Watson Woods, stop by the planting site near the bridge and take a look at our future forest!
 See new growth or anything else interesting?
 Report it to Prescott Creeks – we would love to hear from you.
-If you are interested in helping out with similar projects, you can sign up to volunteer at www.PrescottCreeks.org/volunteer.
+If you are interested in helping out, you can sign up to volunteer with similar projects.